 Sauces, soups, & broths—spinach can also blend into delicious pasta sauces, soups or broths.
 You can then use that nutritious broth to cook some creamy green rice!

 Don’t be deceived by avocado’s placement at the bottom of this list— it’s one of my favorite foods!
 Although I’m not a huge fan of the term “superfood,” avocado really is a SUPER food, in more ways than one.
 First things first: avocado is downright delicious.
 Personally, I could just eat avocado plain, but it’s also the perfect, creamy addition to any savory dish.

 Try it sliced on tacos or a Buddha bowl, layer it on a sandwich, or mash it up and make avocado toast with a fried egg on top!
 Avocado is also a great dairy-free substitute for creaminess in sauces, dressings, and dips.
 Plus, you can use it as a fat substitute for butter in some baking recipes!
 The more ways you venture to use avocado, the better, because it’s loaded with healthy fats that our bodies appreciate.

-- Smoothies—try blending avocado into a smoothie to add a thicker, creamier texture.
-Better yet, use ripe avocados to make a fuel-filled, GREEN ice cream or popsicle!
+Smoothies—try blending avocado into a smoothie to add a thicker, creamier texture.
+Better yet, use ripe avocados to make a fuel-filled, GREEN frozen yogurt!

 What Are Some of Your Must-Have Ingredients?